eBay/bascomtask/README.md

 Between the call to _init()_ and _report()_, if an Orchestrator is created then its profile will be printed in the call to _report()_.

+Also of note is that the configuration object returned by GlobalConfig.getConfig() can be replaced entirely, with an instance from a custom class extending the existing configuration class or an entirely different one.
+A use case that leverages this capability might be to pull configuration information from an external configuration store.

 ---
 ## License Information